JoseGomis299/OpenApi2Java/README.md

 ## Overview

 **Two-step process:**
-1. Extract JSON examples from OpenAPI schema definitions
+1. Extract JSON examples from OpenAPI endpoints (organized by METHOD_endpoint/body|response/related)
-2. Generate Java Spring classes from JSON examples
+2. Generate Java Spring classes from JSON examples (same organization structure)

+**Organization Strategy:**
+- Examples and classes are organized by API endpoints
+- Each endpoint folder contains `body/` and/or `response/` subdirectories
+- Main schema is at the top level, all dependencies in `related/` subfolder
+- Classes that appear in multiple endpoints are duplicated (no shared folder)
+- All packages remain as `com.java` (imports not modified)

 ## Key Features

+✅ **Endpoint-Based Organization** - Files organized by API endpoints (METHOD_endpoint/body|response/related)
 ✅ **Smart Inheritance Detection** - Automatically detects `allOf` patterns in OpenAPI
-✅ **OneOf Polymorphism Support** - Generates generic fields with type documentation for `oneOf` schemas
+✅ **OneOf Polymorphism Support** - Uses class-level generics with bounded type parameters
+✅ **Complete Dependency Trees** - All related classes (including polymorphic children) in related/ folder
 ✅ **Separate File Generation** - Each class in its own file (no nested static classes)
 ✅ **CamelCase Preservation** - Maintains proper Java naming conventions
 ✅ **Clean Code** - No JSON annotations, pure Lombok POJOs
 ✅ **Full Reference Resolution** - Handles `$ref`, `allOf`, `oneOf`, `anyOf`
 ✅ **Type Safety** - Proper generic types for Lists and nested objects
+✅ **No Import Changes** - All packages remain as `com.java`

 ## Prerequisites